axiomhq/next-axiom/README.md

 To capture routing errors we can use the [Error Handling](https://nextjs.org/docs/app/building-your-application/routing/error-handling) mechanism of Next.

-Create a new file named `error.tsx` under your `/app` directory.
+Create or edit the `error.tsx` file under your `/app` directory.
 Inside your component function use the logger to ingest the error to Axiom.

 Example: